bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

 Every rounding context may be used with any arithmetic operation provided by the arithmetic engine.
 This compositional design
   ensures the codebase remains relatively small, comprising of modular components rather than monolithic implementations where small changes require large modifications or modifications across many parts of the codebase.
-Core to this design is the two principles of separating rounding from arithmetic via round-to-odd, and organizing rounding logic into composable contexts.

 ### Extensibility